imjaccaceres/Kantang-Bayan-Rhythm-game/README.md

 Ella Poche

 *this repository shall only serve as reference for interested individuals!!
-*copying or altering the materials present in the repository shall be forbidden unless permission to use was granted by us creators.
+*copying or altering the materials present in the repository shall be forbidden unless permission to use was granted by us developers.